 When a request uses an inexact phrase such as "all records relating to", the Public Records Officer may interpret the request to be for records which directly and reasonably address the topic.
 The Public Records Officer should inform the requestor of the City's interpretation when responding to a request.

-When the requestor has obtained the records they are seeking, the requestor should advise the Public Records Officer if the remainder of the request may be cancelled.
+When the requestor has obtained the records he or she is seeking, the requestor should advise the Public Records Officer that the requested records if the remainder of the request may be cancelled.

 Section 6.
 Processing public records requests